ryosaitok/candidate-twitter-account/README.md

     - ACCESS_TOKEN_SECRET=xxx
     - CONSUMER_KEY=xxx
     - CONSUMER_SECRET=xxx
+    - ANTISOCIAL_WORDS=xxx
+      - Write the words you do not want to collect without space. （ex. f◯ck,kill you,xxx）
 - Type `$ pip install -r requirements.txt` command to load the required library.
 - Type `$ brew install forego` command to load the library that can read authentication information from .env file.
 - Type `$ forego run python batch.py` command to run the program.